Austria's AI Workforce.

 97 % of Austrian firms employ zero AI workers.

-Of the 107,532 firms in Austria's panel, only 3.2 % employ at least one Core AI worker.
-The AI economy in Austria has roughly 4,000 winners and more than 100,000 spectators.
+Of the 123,226 Austrian firms with a resolved corporate parent, only 2.6 % employ at least one Core AI worker.
+The AI economy in Austria has roughly 4,600 winners and more than 120,000 spectators.
 In this large-scale analysis of the Austrian AI workforce, we answer at the individual worker level: who builds AI, where they sit, where they go.

 Source: Revelio Labs via WRDS · austria_located segment · Chapter 1, ecosystem panel.